Fox language: Dialects

 If Kickapoo is counted as a separate language rather than a dialect of Fox, then only between 200 and 300 speakers of Fox remain.
 Extinct Mascouten was most likely another dialect, though it is scarcely attested.

 Revitalization

 Most speakers are elderly or middle-aged, making it highly endangered.
 The tribal school at the Meskwaki Settlement in Iowa incorporates bilingual education for children.
 In 2011, the Meskwaki Sewing Project was created, to bring mothers and girls together "with elder women in the Meskwaki Senior Center sewing traditional clothing and learning the Meskwaki language."

-Prominent scholars doing research on the language include Ives Goddard and Lucy Thomason of the Smithsonian Institution and Amy Dahlstrom of the University of Chicago.
+Prominent scholars doing research on the language include Ives Goddard, Lucy Thomason of the Smithsonian Institution, and Amy Dahlstrom of the University of Chicago.

 Phonology

 The consonant phonemes of Fox are given in the table below.
 The eight vowel phonemes are: short /a, e, i, o/ and long /aː, eː, iː, oː/.

 Other than those involving a consonant plus /j/ or /w/, the only possible consonant cluster is /ʃk/.

 Until the early 1900s, Fox was a phonologically very conservative language and preserved many features of Proto-Algonquian; records from the decades immediately following 1900 are particularly useful to Algonquianists for this reason.
 By the 1960s, however, an extensive progression of phonological changes had taken place, resulting in the loss of intervocalic semivowels and certain other features.